Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Global properties of the RG transformation in

 \subsection{Regularity of $\WW^s_{\C,\loc}(x)$}

 For a diffeomorphism the existence and regularity of the local stable manifold for a hyperbolic invariant manifold $N$ has been studied extensively in \cite{HPS}.
 In order to guarantee a $C^1$ local stable manifold $\WW^s_{\loc}(N)$, a strong form of hyperbolicity known as {\em normal hyperbolicity} is assumed.
-Essentially, $N$ is normally hyperbolic for $f$ if the expansion of $Df$ in the unstable direction dominates the maximal expansion of $Df$ tangent to $N$ and the contraction of $Df$ in the stable direction dominates the maximal contraction of $Df$ tangent to $N$.
-See \cite[Theorem 1.1]{HPS}.
-If, furthermore, the expansion in the unstable direction dominates the $r$-th power of the maximal expansion tangent to $N$ and the contraction in the stable direction dominates the $r$-th power of the maximal contraction tangent to $N$, this guarantees that the stable manifold is of class $C^r$.
-The corresponding theory for endomorphisms is less developed, although note that other aspects of \cite{HPS}, related to persistence of normally hyperbolic invariant laminations, have been generalized to endomorphisms in \cite{BERGER}.
+Essentially, $N$ is normally hyperbolic for $f$ if the expansion of $Df$ in the transverse unstable direction dominates the maximal tangent expansion of $D(f|_N)$ and the contraction of $Df$ in the transverse stable direction dominates the maximal tangent contraction of $D(f|_N)$.
+See \cite[Thm.
+1.1]{HPS}.
+If, furthermore, the expansion of $Df$ in the transverse unstable direction dominates the $r$-th power of the maximal tangent expansion of $D(f|_N)$ and the contraction of $Df$ in the transverse stable direction dominates the $r$-th power of the maximal tangent contraction of $D(f|_N)$, this guarantees that the stable manifold is of class $C^r$.
+The corresponding theory for endomorphisms is less developed, although note that some aspects of \cite{HPS}, related to persistence of normally hyperbolic invariant laminations, have been generalized to endomorphisms in \cite{BERGER}.

 In our situation, $\BOTTOMmig$ is not normally hyperbolic because it lies within the invariant line $L_0$ and $\Rmig$ is holomorphic.
 This forces the expansion rates tangent to $\BOTTOMmig$ and transverse to $\BOTTOMmig$ (within this line) to coincide.
 Therefore, the following result does not seem to be part of the standard hyperbolic theory: